 If you receive financial aid and your annual parent contribution is $1,000 or less, Swarthmore’s Financial Aid Office will send admission application fee waiver requests to graduate or professional schools on your behalf.
 In order to request fee waivers, please contact your assigned financial aid director and provide the following information for each graduate/professional school program:

 - a copy of the institution’s fee waiver instructions

-- mailing address for the admission office, including a specific name, if applicable
+- email or mailing address for the office requesting the information, including a specific name, if applicable

 Please note that not all graduate or professional schools will waive admission application fees, but we will send our letters of request for any eligible student—both U.S. citizens and international students.

 - Test Fees for Graduate or Professional School Applicants

 Swarthmore seniors with high financial need who are U.S. citizens or permanent residents have options for defraying the costs of graduate school testing fees.
 Note: there is no GMAT testing fee waiver program.
 Opportunities offered by the other testing programs include:

 - GRE Fee Reduction Program: Effective as of the 2018-19 academic year, ETS provides fee payment codes per their own process.
 Swarthmore’s Financial Aid Office is no longer able to provide GRE fee reduction certificates.